riceissa/questions_generator/README.md

 ```
 What is it like to give {} {}? | dogs, cats | apples, oranges
+# Output:
+# What is it like to give dogs apples?
+# What is it like to give dogs oranges?
+# What is it like to give cats apples?
+# What is it like to give cats oranges?

 ```

 You can define custom lists in `lists.py`, which will be treated like